Hello everyone and welcome to Prep My Car!

 I decided to start PMC in 2018.
 I’m a huge detailing nut and have probably spent thousands of pounds over the years on products and thousands of hours researching techniques.

-My friends often came to me asking questions about products and how to do things.
+My friends often came to me asking questions about the products and how to do things.
 You know, beyond simply washing with Fairy Liquid and a sponge.

-I guess, for them the proof was in the pudding and whilst I haven’t always had the flashiest or most expensive cars in the world, they’ve always looked as good as they can be.
+I guess, for them, the proof was in the pudding and whilst I haven’t always had the flashiest or most expensive cars in the world, they’ve always looked as good as they can be.

 I’ll be honest in that my OCD does kick in when it comes to cars.
 I probably take things to the next level than most would think was sane, but I’m OK with that.
 The idea behind Prep My Car is to offer enthusiast detailing advice by an enthusiast detailer.
 To be fair, I know my work is better than some professionals, but I wouldn’t dream of tarnishing them all with the same brush as there are some quality ones about.